Codecademy/docs/content/numpy/concepts/math-methods/terms/sqrt/sqrt.md

 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
-  - 'paths/data-science'
-  - 'paths/data-science-foundations'
 ---

-In NumPy, the **`.sqrt()`** function is used to calculate the positive square root of a number or array.
-It is commonly employed in mathematical computations such as solving the quadratic equation, applying the Pythagorean Theorem, modeling normal distributions, and other mathematical operations.
-It returns the non-negative square root of the input, which can be a single number or an array.
-If the input is an array, it returns an array of the square roots of each element in the input.
+In NumPy, the **`.sqrt()`** method is used to calculate the positive square root of a number or the elements of an array.
+It is commonly employed in mathematical computations such as solving quadratic equations, applying the Pythagorean Theorem, modelling normal distributions, and more.

 ## Syntax